Marketing Marketing Intelligence

 Going to their site, you can see — by analyzing their internal links — how their blog posts support their product pages.

-If your competitors segment their content, you can find all their blog content that covers a particular topic by crawling their site with Screaming Frog and filtering the results.
+If your competitors segment their content, you can find all their blog content that covers a particular topic by crawling their site with our Site Audit tool.

 By analyzing your competitor’s site structure, you can often find gaps in their content or hidden strategic gems that you can incorporate into your content strategy.